0xEssential/use-many-indexers/README.md

 NFT metadata indexing services face an immense challenge in covering edge cases for every NFT on multiple blockchains.

-This React library allows developers to specify an array of indexing services, and each can be queried in order until a successful response is returned.
+This React library allows developers to specify an array of indexing services, and each will be queried in order until a successful response is returned.

 We recommend using this project to catch or rescue token metadata when your primary service fails.
 The library does not support fetching metadata for an array of NFTs - you should choose a primary indexing service that provides metadata for many NFTs in one query, then use this library as a fallback to fetch any metadata your primary service missed.